Research Reveals the Best Credit Cards After Bankruptcyz

 Centennial Secured Credit Card

 If you have a new secured credit card with a limit of $500, never allow the balance on that card to exceed $150-200.
-You cannot re-establish credit if you are seen as overspending and that's the appearance you give if you max out your credit cards.
-The old advice for those re-establishing credit with a secured card was to allow a balance to carry from month to month.
-That is no longer necessary.
+You cannot re-establish credit if you are seen as overspending and that’s the appearance you give if you max out your credit cards.

-You can pay off the balance each month when the bill arrives and you will be building credit.
-That means you don't have to buy things you don't need or shop from a wish list of items you can't afford right now.
 You can pay for groceries with cash, subtract the amount from your checkbook balance and pay the credit card in full when it arrives.
 You will not pay interest and will not be building more debt that might cause problems in the future.

 Using a low limit secured credit card for planned purchases and paying it off monthly is a good training method for personal financial management for those of us who have been irresponsible with money or credit in the past.
-You don't want to take the first secured credit card you can find.
-Some of them will help you immensely while others will do you no good at all.

 Three Things To Look For...

-There are 3 things to look for in an offer of a secured credit card and all three must be present in order to fit under the "best credit cards after bankruptcy" category.1.
-Look for no application fee and low annual fee
+There are 3 things to look for in an offer of a secured credit card and all three must be present in order to fit under the bankruptcy category.

-Lenders may charge a high annual fee in an attempt to obtain more profit from secured credit card accounts.
 A few will also add on application or other upfront fees.
 If you see up front fees mentioned just walk away.
 The same is true if there is a significant annual fee attached to the account.

 2. Does the lender report regularly to the major credit bureaus?

-Some issuers of secured cards operated just as they do with unsecured credit accounts.
-They report monthly to the three major credit reporting agencies.
-A few will report quarterly.
-Some issuers of secured cards do not report to the credit agencies unless there is a problem or late payment on your account.
-It doesn't help to pay this card on time if the payment record isn't being shared with the credit bureaus as it won't help you credit unless your payments are reported.
+It doesn’t help to pay this card on time if the payment record isn’t being shared with the credit bureaus as it won’t help you credit unless your payments are reported.

 3. Will the account convert to a standard unsecured credit account at some point in the future?